flutter/flutter/docs/platforms/android/Upgrading-Engine's-Android-API-version.md

 ## Update the [Engine](https://github.com/flutter/engine):

+### Update the compile and target SDK versions we use

 Modify the following files as described:
 * DEPS: Roll buildroot hash
 * DEPS: Change the version parameter under `flutter/android/sdk/all/${{platform}}` to the newly uploaded CIPD version tag.
 Eg, `'version': 'version:30r2'`